stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 {% endcapture %}
 {% include templates/info-banner.md content=difference %}

-The ThingsBoard Professional Edition security model support advanced RBAC for IoT applications and includes security features such as:
+The  GridLinks专业版 security model support advanced RBAC for IoT applications and includes security features such as:

   - ability to create a hierarchy of customers with multiple levels of sub-customers, independent users, and devices;
   - ability to create roles with a flexible set of permissions;
   - ability to assign roles to exact user groups;
   - ability to grant specific permissions to particular user groups over precise device groups.

-This document covers features that are exclusive to ThingsBoard Professional Edition.
+This document covers features that are exclusive to  GridLinks专业版.
 We will start with a glossary and will provide step-by-step examples of how to configure the most popular use cases.

 ## Glossary